WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Inheritance

-Inheritance allows copying all members of the parent struct into the child struct and make them available there.
+Inheritance allows copying all members of the parent struct into the child struct, making them available there.

 ```rust
 struct Parent {